Idaho Attorney General

 The attorney general of Idaho is an elected office that assists local law enforcement agencies in the state of Idaho.
 They provide legal representation for state agencies, state corporations and any persons holding ownership of property, as well as enforcing consumer protection laws.
 They advise state officials and entities in relation to the law.
 The incumbent attorney general is Raúl Labrador, who was first elected in 2022.
 Although the attorney general has a four-year term, there are no limits on how many attempts that an incumbent can run for office.

 Idaho was admitted to the Union on July 3, 1890.
 The Office of Attorney General of the State of Idaho was created by the Constitution of Idaho, 1889, Art.
 IV, Sec.
 1.

 Qualifications

-Candidates for attorney general must be a good-standing member of the Idaho State Bar, a U.S. citizen, at least 30 years of age, and a resident of Idaho for at least two years prior to the election.
+Candidates for attorney general must be members in good-standing with the Idaho State Bar, a U.S. citizen, at least 30 years of age, and a resident of Idaho for at least two years prior to the election.